1. IN THE BEGINNING

 Our house was on the outskirts of town at that time, which was ideal for a tomboy!
 The neighborhood had lots of kids my age.
 I had lots of girlfriends who were also tomboys.
 We loved to explore all over the countryside from Chula Vista to Otay Lake.
 We had wonderful times together: riding bikes all over, going downtown to shop and buy french fries and Green Rivers at the soda shop, building forts in the canyons with tumbleweeds, having slumber parties where we ate like pigs and told ghost stories, playing girls' basketball at the Recreation Center, and discovering boys eventually!

 In the fall of 1959, I enrolled in the 7th grade at Castle Park Junior High School.
 I liked school, got good grades, and was in the advanced classes for all subjects that were offered.
 My favorite teacher was Mr. David Bannister, who taught us Social Studies.
 He always said, "To thyne own self be true, and it shall follow as the night the day, that thou canst then be false with any man."
 I really admired him.
 When I was starting my ninth grade, my sister, Martha Ann Gilliam, was born.
 She was really tiny (about 5 pounds) and cute, so I played with her like a doll.
+The picture to the right is Martha as a baby.

 That same year, my Dad decided that we should go back to church again -- we had regularly attended the local Church of Christ in Benton before moving to California.
 So, we started going to the Chula Vista Church of Christ three times a week: Sunday morning for Sunday School and services, Sunday evening for bible study, and Wednesday evening for bible study.
 I met Alice Wojciechowski (later Alice Houge), who is still a good friend.
 Except for family, I've known Ali the longest of any friend.
+We still speak about once a month or so.

 In the fall of 1962, I enrolled in 10th grade at Hilltop High School.
 I only went there one year, however, because they were building a new high school that was closer.
 In the fall of 1963, I enrolled at the new high school -- Castle Park High School.
 I was in the first junior class.
 I enjoyed it, but was anxious to leave home and see the world.
 I wanted to leave high school early, so in the summer of 1963, I attended summer school at Helix High School to earn extra credits.